tonusp/tonusp.github.io/_posts/2018-10-06-trying again.md

 Here goes.

+So, the first draft of this post was written with vim. on my Linux box AKA 'steampunk', which is an old and refurbished ThinkPad X201 (possibly my favourite computer _ever_).
+Then uploaded to GitHub using git commands on the command line.
+This took a while of remembering how to do it, as I haven't used it for some months.

+Then checking with forestry.io that the changes had registered there, and my comment was

-Very quick response onto the app.forestry.io page... the problem before was then pulling it back into my computer.
+> Very quick response from the app.forestry.io page... the problem before had been pulling it back into my computer.

+The 'problem' had been, having different commits of the blog content...
+But it all seems to be sorted and running correctly now.